CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Limitations and Future Work

 \section{Limitations and Future Work}

-Our work has several limitations which can be potentially addressed in future work. \begin{itemize} \item In our user study, the ideation tasks were conducted for 30 minutes in each condition, which was shorter than the actual design process.
+Our work has several limitations that future work can address.
+In our user study, the ideation tasks were conducted for 30 minutes in each condition, which was shorter than the actual design process.
 Therefore, it was difficult to observe how the behavior changed over a long time.
-Future work can be done to incorporate \sysname{} with real-world design projects and see how their behavior patterns differ from lab studies. \item Our pipeline generates an image description containing all of the keywords selected by the user as a method of recombination.
+Future work can be done to incorporate \sysname{} with real-world design projects and see how their behavior patterns differ from lab studies.

+Our pipeline generates an image description containing all of the keywords selected by the user as a method of recombination.
 However, there can be various ways of recombination other than this, such as blending objects or indirectly expressing some keywords through visual details such as colors.
-Further work can be done on these various recombination methods and how to support them. \item As \sysname{} and baseline both leverage generative AI including LLM and layout diffusion model, the result may be influenced based on users' familiarity with AI.
-Since this study did not explore those dimensions, future research can be conducted to find how creativity supporting tools with AI features may have varying effects depending on the user's knowledge level of AI or prior experiences of using AI. \end{itemize}
+Further work can be done on these various recombination methods and how to support them.

+As \sysname{} and baseline both leverage generative AI, including LLM and layout diffusion model, the result may be influenced based on users' familiarity with AI.
+Since this study did not explore those dimensions, future research can examine how creativity supporting tools with AI features may have varying effects depending on the user's knowledge level of AI or prior experiences of using AI.